Plate constellations

-Constellations are groups of stars that appear to form a pattern.
+Constellations are groups of stars that appear to form a pattern on the sky.
 Ancient societies labelled these based on what they looked like, for example Orion the Hunter.
-These objects form a pattern 2D on our sky but are not actually close together in a 3D map.
-The patterns on the sky would change if we were to look at them from another angle.

 Step 1: Finding the brightest objects on your plate

-select top 20 spa.ra, spa.dec, spa.dered_r as magnitude, spa.class, spa.z, soa.xfocal as x, soa.yfocal as y
+select top 20 spa.ra, spa.dec, spa.dered_r as magnitude, spa.class, spa.z as redshift, soa.xfocal as x, soa.yfocal as y

 from specphotoAll as spa